Intellectual Property Law Concentration - Legal Writing Requirement

-All Concentration students must satisfy the Concentration's legal writing requirement in one of the following manners:
+All IP Concentration students must satisfy the Concentration's legal writing requirement in one of the following manners:

 - With a paper which meets the standards of the Law School's legal writing requirement, and has been written for an approved Intellectual Property Law Concentration course or as part of a Directed Study project with a full time faculty member; OR

-- With a law journal piece or moot court brief whose subject matter comes within the scope of a Concentration course, and has been approved by the Faculty Director of the Concentration; OR
+- With a law journal piece or moot court brief on an Intellectual Property topic which meets the standards of the Law School's legal writing requirement, whose subject matter comes within the scope of an Intellectual Property Concentration course, and has been approved by the Faculty Director of the Intellectual Property Concentration.

 Thesis students should review "Frequently Asked Questions and Answers About the Intellectual Property Thesis," in the Law Registrar's office.